Learning Acquisition Levels

 Francis Bacon

 4. Great questions are the best indicator of competence.
-The source of the biggest mistakes people have in their career are not usually due to having the wrong answers, but having the right answer to the wrong questions.
+The biggest mistakes people have in their career are not usually due to having the wrong answers, but having the right answer to the wrong questions.
 Find people who ask thoughtful questions!3 Great questions are harder to fake, take more insight, and are a much better indicator of competence than great answers.

 The four techniques above are not magic bullets but they can dramatically increase the likelihood of getting a competent hire instead of just an experienced hire.
 The techniques also help with existing talent.
 One of my favorite ways to evaluate long term potential is by looking at how quickly a given person can turn experience into wisdom.
 People who can do that quickly are the future rock stars of your company.